nomemory/andreinc-site/_drafts/2023-03-02-painting-with-circles.md

 <div id="rotating-PI-sketch"></div>
 <sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/rotatingpi.js)</sup></sup>

-So, the angles expressed in degrees can also be described by their *projection* on the $$x$$ axis, like this:
+So, the angles expressed in degrees can also be described by circle's rolling *projection* on the $$x$$ axis.
+The following animation is interactive, hold the mouse pressed in the middle of the circle, and move it left or right to see the correspondence between radians and degrees:

 <div id="rotating-PI-w-PI-sketch"></div>
 <sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/rotatingpiwpi.js)</sup></sup>